Emanuele-Giacomuzzo/data_aggregation/topological_importance/R_files/README.md

 Tom	Jon	1

-## Code
+## Code & Algorithm
 The first line of the code tells R where your input file is.
 The second line tells R how many steps up to the TI index should be calculated.
+The part that follows transform the edge list into a matrix.
+Then, the algorithm of the topological importance goes as follows:

+1. Create the topological importance of the first step.
+In this matrix, every value is the fraction of the total preys constituted by a prey in the diet of a predator.

 ## Output
 The output is recorded in a dataframe called resu.